-U.S. generals, who for months have been arguing in favor of employing more air power in Afghanistan to counter the Taliban’s advances, are finally getting their wish.
+U.S. generals, who for months have been arguing in favor of employing opining for more air power in Afghanistan to counter curtail the Taliban’s advances, are finally getting their wish.

 The approval paves the way for aircraft like the Air Force F-16 and MQ-1 Predator to launch more attacks on the Taliban.

 The move in Afghanistan mimics the U.S. approach toward the what officials are striving for in the air war against the Islamic State, where commanders have much more latitude to decide which targets to go after.
 Defense officials in April announced The U.S. also wants to changes are on the way for how in the way the process for approving airstrikes over Iraq and Syria are approved, giving ground commanders direct authorization for a "rapid execution of strikes." defense officials said in April.

-Since 2014, when the initial drawdown of U.S. troops in Afghanistan began and the U.S.-led Operation Enduring Freedom gave way to a mission changed over to a new, follow-on NATO-led mission called Resolute Support, strikes against the Taliban have been limited.
-The U.S.-specific mission in Afghanistan, Operation Freedom’s Sentinel, includes two core components: an advise and assist mission, working with allies and partners on Resolute Support; and continuing “counterterrorism operations against the remnants of al-Qaida to ensure Afghanistan is never again used to stage attacks against our homeland,” Defense Secretary Chuck Hagel said in late December 2014.
+Since 2014, when the initial drawdown of U.S. troops began in Afghanistan began and the U.S.-led Operation Enduring Freedom gave way to a mission changed over to a new, follow-on NATO-led mission called Resolute Support, strikes against the Taliban have been limited.
+The U.S.-specific mission in Afghanistan, Operation Freedom’s Sentinel, includes two core components: an advise and assist mission, working with allies and partners on Resolute Support; and continuing "counterterrorism operations against the remnants of al-Qaida to ensure Afghanistan is never again used to stage attacks against our homeland," Defense Secretary Chuck Hagel said in late December 2014.

 But the Obama administration has The U.S. new were limited as the White House struggled to define the Taliban’s role in Afghanistan, and in 2015 (the new U.S. specific role, officially recognized on Jan.
 1, 2015, is dubbed Freedom's Sentinel).
-The Obama administration in 2015 defined the group as an “armed insurgency,” not a terrorist group.
+The Obama administration in 2015 defined the group as an "armed insurgency," not a terrorist group.

 While U.S. and NATO forces were free to launch attacks on al-Qaida, Islamic State and several other terrorist groups, they could only attack Taliban forces if they were directly attacking coalition forces, especially Afghan army troops, or could be directly tied to previous attacks instructed only to attack sanctioned targets of the Taliban involved in direct attacks on coalition forces, and or Taliban individuals tied to previous attacks on friendly forces.

 "This is not a major air campaign," Gunzinger, a former advisor to the Air Force, told Air Force Times in late May.
 "It is an air support operation."

 Many critics of the policy, including retired Army Gens.
-David U.S. generals, including such as retired Army generals David Petraeus, former head of U.S. Central command, and John Campbell, who commanded the International Security Assistance Force and United States Forces–Afghanistan, from August 2014 to March 2016, urged the administration to revisit its policy of limited engagement. their limited scope against the Taliban.
+David U.S. generals, including such as retired Army generals David Petraeus, former head of U.S. Central command, and John Campbell, who commanded the International Security Assistance Force and United States Forces–Afghanistan, from August 2014 to March 2016, and urged have highly encouraged the administration to revisit its policy of limited engagement. their limited scope against the Taliban.
 Airpower in particular, they say, "represents an asymmetric Western advantage, relatively safe to apply, and very effective against massed (or even individual) enemy forces and assets."

 "Simply waging the Afghanistan air-power campaign with the vigor we are employing in Iraq and Syria — even dropping bombs at a fraction of the pace at which we are conducting attacks in those Arab states — will very likely make much of the difference between some version of victory and defeat," Petraeus said in a Wall Street Journal commentary he co-authored last month.

 Before he left Kabul on March 2, Campbell, who just stepped down as commander of the NATO International Security Assistance Force and of U.S. forces in Afghanistan, urged the Afghan army to change its tactics before the upcoming summer "fighting season," or an escalation in violence from either militant group.
 U.S. advisers want the Afghan National Army to spending less time manning checkpoints and more time taking the fight directly to the militants.

-“Afghanistan is at an inflection point,” Campbell said during testimony before the House Armed Services Committee in February.
-“I believe if we do not make deliberate, measured adjustments, 2016 is at risk of being no better, and possibly worse, than 2015."
+"Afghanistan is at an inflection point," Campbell said during testimony before the House Armed Services Committee in Februaryon Feb.
+2. "I believe if we do not make deliberate, measured adjustments, 2016 is at risk of being no better, and possibly worse, than 2015."

 Airstrikes on upward trend

 The start of 2016 showed promise.
 Just one month into 2016, the U.S. had released almost 130 weapons in Afghanistan, the most since 2013, with almost 130 weapons released, according to U.S. Air Forces Central Command statistics.

 The U.S. Air Force, which has carried out a steady flow of sorties still maintains a steady flow of airstrikes against al-Qaida and ISIS in Afghanistan, has been at the forefront of the air wars in the Central Command area of operations.
-CENTCOM is home to “more than 750 total aircraft available to take the fight to the enemy” daily from bases throughout the region, Air Force Maj.
+CENTCOM is home to "more than 750 total aircraft available to take the fight to the enemy" daily from various bases throughout the region, U.S. Air Force Maj.
 Omar Villarreal, a spokesman for U.S. Air Forces Central Command, told Air Force Times May 28.

-Villarreal said recent U.S. aircraft flying in Afghanistan include, but are not limited to:
+Villarreal said that recent U.S. aircraft flying in Afghanistan include, but are not limited to:

 - KC-10s and KC-135s, together flying nearly 1,650 air refueling sorties;

-- MQ-1 Predators and MQ-9 Reapers, which have flown about 2,150 intelligence, surveillance and reconnaissance sorties and are capable of launching precision missile attacks.
+- and the MQ-1 Predators and MQ-9 Reapers, which have flown flying about 2,150 intelligence, surveillance and reconnaissance sorties and are capable of launching precision missile attacks.